Help Us To Help Our Fellow Veterans

 For nearly a century, DAV has fought for veterans.
 Last year alone we impacted the lives of over 1 million veterans in life-changing ways.
 We couldn’t assist any veterans without the generosity of caring individuals who share our mission of supporting those who have sacrificed so much to protect our freedoms.

-DAV Sonoma County Chapter 48 is an all-volunteer organization, providing services at no cost to veterans and their families.
+DAV California Chapter 48 Sonoma is an all-volunteer non-profit organization, providing services cost-free to veterans and their families.
 Our services are made possible through the generosity of our donors and volunteers and the dedication of our members.
-DAV Chapter 48 is entirely funded by gifts from members and local supporters.
+DAV Chapter 48 Sonoma is entirely funded by gifts from members and local supporters.

-Donations to DAV Sonoma County Chapter 48 go directly towards DAV programs that directly assist veterans.
+Donations to DAV California Chapter 48 Sonoma go directly towards DAV programs that directly assist veterans.
 Our Chapter serves your family, your friends, your neighbors, your community right here at home.
-Your gifts will be used to provide direct assistance to Veterans, train our service officers, get the word out to Veterans about our services, operate our Mobile Service Center serving Veterans in outlying areas, and cover our operating expenses.
+Your gifts will be used to provide direct assistance to Veterans, train our service officers, get the word out to Veterans about our services (outreach), recruit potential volunteers, help Veterans with rides to their VA medical appointments using the DAV Volunteer Transportation Network (VTN), cover our operating expenses, and much more.
 Please give generously and support your local DAV.
 Every Dollar Counts!

 Ways To Give

-There are a number of different ways to give.
-Donations can be given directly to DAV National or directly to our local Chapter 48.
+There are a number of different ways to give to DAV California Chapter 48 Sonoma directly or indirectly (please see below).
+Tax-deductible donations to CA Chapter 48 are given indirectly through the DAV National Charitable Trust or the DAV California Rehabilitation Foundation.
+When giving donations indirectly to Chapter 48, please be sure to write on the check comment line where you would like the donations to go (i.e. CA Chapter 48) and/or how you would like it to be used (i.e. particular program or location).
 Whether it’s money, property, volunteer time, or spreading our message and mission, we greatly appreciate anything you can do to help.
 Please explore below all the available options donors may choose to give.
-Contact Chapter 48 to learn how to give electronically.
+Please contact Chapter 48 to learn how to give electronically.

 HOW TO GIVE TO CHAPTER 48 BY MAIL